Godot (game engine): Usage

 Many games by OKAM Studio have been made using Godot, including Dog Mendonça & Pizza Boy, which uses the Escoria adventure game extension.
 Additionally, it has been used in West Virginia's high school curriculum, due to its ease of use for non-programmers and already-existing learning materials.
-The creator of RPG Maker, Gotcha Gotcha Games have announced plans to use Godot for its own new game creation system (which will be a successor to 2018's Pixel Game Maker MV).
-The new system, Action Game Maker, is planned for release in 2025.
 Battlefield 6 uses Godot for its user-generated content creation platform, "Battlefield Portal".